Foodborne illness: Infectious dose

 The infectious dose is the amount of agent that must be consumed to give rise to symptoms of foodborne illness, and varies according to the agent and the consumer's age and overall health.
 Pathogens vary in minimum infectious dose; for example, Shigella sonnei has a low estimated minimum dose of < 500 colony-forming units (CFU) while Staphylococcus aureus has a relatively high estimate.

+Importantly, prior exposure to pathogens can significantly increase an individual's tolerance to subsequent exposures.
+Locals in a region may tolerate pathogen levels that would cause illness in travelers due to immune memory developed from repeated low-level exposures.
+This helps explain why locals often consume food without illness that might sicken visitors.

 In the case of Salmonella a relatively large inoculum of 1 million to 1 billion organisms is necessary to produce symptoms in healthy human volunteers, as Salmonellae are very sensitive to acid.
 An unusually high stomach pH level (low acidity) greatly reduces the number of bacteria required to cause symptoms by a factor of between 10 and 100.

 Gut microbiota unaccustomed to endemic organisms

 Foodborne illness often occurs as travelers' diarrhea in persons whose gut microbiota is unaccustomed to organisms endemic to the visited region.
 This effect of microbiologic naïveté is compounded by any food safety lapses in the food's preparation.

+Locals develop immunity to local food pathogens through repeated exposure, explaining why they often don't get sick from food that affects travelers.
+This immune adaptation involves developing specific defenses against common local bacteria, viruses, and parasites.
+Through this process, locals' immune systems produce a measured response that eliminates pathogens without triggering excessive inflammatory reactions, while travelers' immune systems often mount exaggerated responses to novel pathogens.